Easy to use and maintain

 Keep reading to see my full Lomi Home Composter review and to find out if this product is as brilliant as advertised.

-How Lomi Performs
+How The Lomi Composter Performs

 As soon as I received my Lomi, I started saving food scraps so I could run my first test cycle.
 The moment that first cycle ended, I was immediately impressed.